 Additionally, doctors might be able to get that level of financing without private mortgage insurance (PMI), which is typically required for a loan amount above 80% LTV.

 The hitch is that even if PMI isn’t explicitly required on high-LTV mortgages, it’s generally just built into the rate.

-They Understand Your Employment Situation Better
+These Lenders Understand Your Employment Situation Better

 Another perk is that the bank or lender (or credit union) offering this type of loan should have a better understanding of your situation.

 After all, they’ve done it before, likely hundreds or thousands of times, so they should know how to navigate the process.

 Instead of wondering what documentation they’ll need to get your loan approved, they’ll likely be familiar with paperwork requirements and the handling of student loan debt when it comes to your DTI.